Risk Information

 In our corporate group's business activities and management decisions, all operations are independently executed and developed based on our own decision-making process.
 Additionally, the concurrent roles held by executives at GMO Internet Group, Inc. do not hinder our independent management decisions.
 We consider that our corporate group's management autonomy is fully ensured, maintaining independence from GMO Internet Group, Inc..

 Regarding our business transactions, the status of transactions with GMO Internet Group, Inc. is outlined in Section ② above.
 However, the majority of our corporate group's business transactions are conducted with general companies that do not have capital relationships with our company.
-Furthermore, when conducting transactions with GMO Internet Group, Inc. or other companies within the GMO Internet Group, we carefully assess the appropriateness of transaction terms by comparing them with those of third-party transactions before execution.
+Furthermore, when conducting transactions with GMO Internet Group, Inc. or other companies within its group, we carefully assess the appropriateness of transaction terms by comparing them with those of third-party transactions before execution.

 Information Security

-Our corporate group, through its business activities, handles sensitive information from business partners as well as personal information.
+Our corporate group, through its business activities, handles sensitive information from users and business partners, including personal information.
 We recognize that maintaining a robust and appropriate information asset management system is a critical priority.

-However, in the event of a leakage of sensitive business partner information or other critical data from our corporate group, our social credibility may be significantly damaged, which could have a serious impact on our business performance and continuity.
+However, in the event of a leakage of information related to users or business partners from our corporate group, our social credibility may be significantly damaged, which could have a serious impact on our business performance and continuity.

 System Management